oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-094 warning: "cannot save statistics without a results database"
-In order to save statistics, you must have a results database, and the results database must be accessible..
+In order to save statistics, you must have a results database, and the results database must be accessible.

 ### RWL-095 error: "length of string variable %s (%d) must be positive"
 The value provided for the length of a string variable must be at least 1.